ESCAPE FROM NEW YORK

 TRIVIA

-Director James Cameron (THE TERMINATOR, ALIENS, THE ABYSS, AVATAR), painted the matte paintings of New York City at night, most notably in the helicopter flyover sequence.
+Before he had the budget for his indie hit, THE TERMINATOR, Director James Cameron (THE TERMINATOR, ALIENS, THE ABYSS, AVATAR), painted the matte paintings of a nighttime New York City, most notably in the helicopter flyover sequence.

 The information on the tape is crucial to ending an ongoing war between the U.S. and the Soviet Union (and maybe China, too).
 Houk mentions that Plisken won purple hearts in Leningrad and Siberia.
 Have we invaded the Soviet Union?
 Or are we helping them fight off a Chinese invasion?
 Clearly, this is some alternate universe where history happened very differently.